Windarra Nickel Mine: History

 The Windarra nickel deposit was discovered in April 1969 and a high-grade nickel deposit was subsequently confirmed through drilling and announced to the stock market by Poseidon Limited.
 Poseidon's shares rose dramatically on this announcement, from below one Australian dollar to a height of A$280 per share.
 Poseidon however found it difficult to finance and develop the project.
 It purchased two smaller mining companies and thereby acquired a process plant and work force in Kalgoorlie but found it impractical to transport the ore from Laverton to there.

 Apart from the transportation issue, Poseidon also faced a falling nickel price during 1970, a less than expected grade and amount of nickel deposit at Windarra and increasing difficulties in securing finance.
 A second nickel discovery in the area, at South Windarra, was made by an American consortium, which entered in an agreement with Poseidon to develop the two projects jointly.
 In October 1972, the chairman of Poseidon announced that the joint project had been abandoned.
-Instead, in December 1972, Western Mining, WMC, acquired a 50 percent interest in the project for approximately A$25 million.
+Instead, in December 1972, WMC acquired a 50 percent interest in the project for approximately $25 million.
 Poseidon would manage the project under the new ownership agreement with WMC providing assistance with some aspects of the project.

-The cost to develop the project and associated infrastructure, like roads and a rail link to Kalgoorlie, proved higher than expected at A$56 million.
+The cost to develop the project and associated infrastructure, including roads and a rail link to Kalgoorlie, proved higher than expected at $56 million.
 Poseidon attempted to finance this exclusively through loans.
 Originally, the concentrator was to be designed to process 700,000 tonnes of ore per year but this was subsequently upgrade to one million tonnes to make the project more financially viable.
 Nickel production at Windarra commenced in September 1974.
 A subsequent flood however prevented Poseidon from transporting the nickel from site and led to the company's financial position deteriorating.
 Eventually, in June 1975, WMC took over the management of the project.

 Poseidon entered receivership in September 1976, unable to meet its loan repayments.
-Its 50 percent interest in Windarra was sold to the Shell Company of Australia in August 1977 for A$31 million, which was A$2 million short of what the company owned the Australian Industries Development Commission in project finance for Windarra.
-Poseidon did survive its time in receivership and was relisted on the Australian stock market in December 1978.
-Poseidon eventually merged with Robert Champion de Crespigny-led Normandy Resources in 1991, with Poseidon being delisted on 8 May 1991 and the name company taking the name of Normandy Poseidon Limited.
+Its 50 percent interest in Windarra was sold to the Shell in August 1977 for $31 million, which was $2 million short of what the company owed the Australian Industries Development Commission in project finance for Windarra.
+Poseidon did survive its time in receivership and was relisted on the stock exchange in December 1978.
+Poseidon eventually merged with Normandy Resources in 1991, with Poseidon being delisted on 8 May 1991 and the name company taking the name of Normandy Poseidon Limited.